matiasvallejosdev/personal-brand-website-nextjs/README.md

 - **GitHub:** [@matiavallejosdev](https://github.com/matiavallejosdev)
 - **Email:** [matiasvallejosdev@outlook.com](mailto:matiasvallejosdev@outlook.com)

-Thank you for your interest in the Portfolio Website Next.js 13 project!
+Thank you for your interest in the Personal Brand Website project!
 Your feedback and contributions are highly valued.

 ---

-Thank you for using the Portfolio Website Next.js 13 to showcase your skills and experiences.
-We hope this portfolio provides an impressive and professional representation of your work.
-Your feedback and contributions are highly appreciated, and we look forward to enhancing this portfolio with your support!
+Thank you for using the Personal Brand Website built with Next.js 13 and TailwindCSS to establish and strengthen your personal brand.
+We hope this platform provides a compelling and professional representation of your skills and experiences.
+Your feedback and contributions are highly appreciated, and we look forward to enhancing this platform with your support!